wix-incubator/headless-components/docs/api/EVENT_LIST_INTERFACE.md

 ### EventList.Events

-Container for the event list with support for empty state and custom layout.
+Container for the event list with support for empty state.

 **Props**